uberfastman/yfpy/README.md

 <a name="dependencies"></a>
 ### Dependencies

 YFPY has only been tested on macOS, but is written to be platform-agnostic.
-It runs only in Python 3, and has only been tested from Python 3.6 through Python 3.10.
+It runs only in Python 3.7 and later, and has been tested through Python 3.10.

 Direct project dependencies can be viewed in `requirements.txt`, and all dependencies, including transitive dependencies, can be viewed in `dev-requirements.txt`.